- Silver Explorer

 Summary : Cross the Arctic Circle on a remarkable voyage that features Svalbard, Greenland, and Iceland.
-A highlight of this expedition will be three days full of spectacular icebergs and fascinating wildlife around Scoresby Sund, Greenland.
-Throughout the expedition, discover majestic fjords, icebergs, and glacier-filled bays from aboard your luxury vessel and by Zodiac while in the company of expert naturalists as well as an onboard environmentalist, biologist, historian, marine biologist, oceanographer and photographer.
+A highlight of this expedition will be days spent exploring the spectacular icebergs and fascinating wildlife around Scoresby Sund, Greenland.
+Throughout the expedition, discover majestic fjords, icebergs, and glacier-filled bays from aboard your luxury vessel and by Zodiac while in the company of expert naturalists.
 Learn about local culture and history during a visit to an Inuit settlement abandoned 200 years ago.
-See fascinating lava caves and rock formations.
 Search for sightings of seabirds, seals, walrus, whales, and the king of the Arctic – the polar bear.

 Activities : Birding, Culture, Hiking

 An expansive Arctic Ocean archipelago woven between the North Pole and Norway, Svalbard is one of the last major European wilderness areas with pristine mountains, fauna, deep fjords, picturesque icebergs, and massive ice sheets.
-The goal is to explore the west coast of Svalbard’s breathtaking and dramatic Spitsbergen Island.
+The goal is to explore Svalbard’s breathtaking landscapes and dramatic Spitsbergen Island.
 Locate wildlife and spend the maximum amount of time possible hiking on the tundra.
-Svalbard is home to approximately 3,000 polar bears and you hope to encounter a good number of them during the trip.
+Svalbard is home to approximately 2,500 polar bears and you hope to encounter a good number of them during the trip.

 The flexible itinerary allows you to take advantage of favorable ice and weather conditions.
 Whether cruising by Zodiac amongst floating icebergs or heading ashore for a guided walk, adventures will bring you up close to mystical settings.
 Each day the Expedition Leader and Captain will determine the best course depending on changing weather, ice conditions, and the wildlife encountered.
 Here are a few of the places you may visit: